 • Salute the bravery of soldiers at the Watershed War Memorial, commemorating their sacrifices.

 Nathula Pass, a stunning high-altitude gateway, welcomes visitors year-round.
 It offers unique experiences each time you visit.
+If you're planning a visit, many Gangtok trip packages conveniently include Nathula Pass, making your journey seamless and well-organized.

-Also Checkout - 5 Days Sikkim Tour
+From Monasteries to Mountains – Your Dream 5 Days Sikkim Tour Awaits!

-Pay your respects at the War Memorial, a tribute to the heroes of the Indo-China war.
+Pay your respects at the War Memorial, a tribute to the heroes of the Indo-China War.
 Situated near the pass, the memorial offers a moment to reflect on the sacrifices made by soldiers to protect their country.
 Standing there, with the flags fluttering against the backdrop of majestic mountains, evokes a deep sense of patriotism and gratitude.
 The memorial, adorned with inscriptions and names of the fallen, serves as a historical document of bravery and sacrifice.

 Stand at the Indo-China border gates, where you can see the physical divide between two great nations.
 It is a unique place where you can observe the friendly interactions between the Indian and Chinese soldiers.
 This spot offers a rare insight into the dynamics of international borders.
 The sight of national flags flying high against the backdrop of the Himalayas is a powerful image that stays with you long after your visit.
 The presence of a “Friendship Bridge” at the site symbolizes attempts at peace and cooperation between India and China.
 It makes Nathula an important spot for visitors to contemplate the complexities of international relations.